-Welcome to New York City!
+Looking to spend a week in New York City?
+Continue reading our New York itinerary for recommendations and our tips on how to save money!
+We are here for you!
 There is so much to do see and do that you may be feeling overwhelmed.
-We are here to help guide you through the city with our New York itinerary and save you money by educating you about the discounted passes that are available to you.
+We are here to help guide you through the city with our New York itinerary and save you money by educating you about the discounted passes that are available.

 Post lunch, continue buzzing through your 7 day New York Itinerary by visiting the Empire State Building, Rockefeller Plaza/Top of the Rock, and Radio City Music Hall.
 The Empire State Building and Top of the Rock tours will both give you beautiful views of the city as you will be more than 10 stories above the city streets.
 We then recommend closing out the day with a walk through St. Patricks Cathedral and dinner.
 St. Patrick’s Cathedral has been standing since 1879 right along 5th avenue.
 It is truly a beautiful landmark to stop by!
 For dinner recommendations near by, see below!

 Post High Line and Whitney Museum we suggest continuing downtown and stopping in Washington Square Park.
 You will find the famous arch here!
 The perfect picture taking spot.
 Washington Square Park is also surrounded by New York University which is one of the finest!
-Take a nice stroll through or hang out and enjoy the street performers that will casually come to put on a show!
 After your time in the park, hop on the subway and head to the beloved 9/11 memorial.
 It is very special to visit this memorial and can also be emotional.
 You will feel the atmosphere changes when you step on the grounds of where the 9/11 attack happened.
 Be sure to also leave time to tour the museum!
 After you have completed your visit, check out some of the best spots to eat right around the 9/11 Memorial or in Tribeca.

 It’s time to spread some love in Brooklyn!
 Brooklyn may not be as big as Manhattan, but don’t worry there is just as much to do and see.
 We suggest spending 2 days here to make sure you see the best of the best!
 Let’s start with the iconic Brooklyn Bridge.
-Not only can you walk and bike over this bridge, but you can also enjoy the park underneath the bridge.
+Not only can you walk and bike over this bridge, but you can also enjoy Brooklyn Bridge park underneath.

 Now to Queens!
 7 days in New York truly gives you time to explore each borough if you are up for it.
-Tow of the most popular parts of Queens are Astoria as well and Long Island City.
+Two of the most popular parts of Queens are Astoria as well and Long Island City.
 These areas are loaded with great restaurants and a beautiful park.
-The day you have in Queens will be more laid back and leisurely.
+The day you have in Queens included in the 7 day New York itinerary will be more laid back and leisurely.
 Enjoy Astoria Park, the views, and the food and drinks at the locations we have recommended below.
 To get into the area you will either want to take Uber or get on the yellow line subway which is the N and W.

 Queens is also home of Citi Field where the New York Mets play and Arthur Ashe Stadium where the U.S Open is held.
 Citi Field is a popular spot during the baseball season as well as a popular spot for artists to hold stadium concerts.
 Their large parking lot spaces and convenient access to the subway and LIRR train makes for a great time!
 This location takes about 40 minutes to get to from midtown Manhattan.
 While you are here, see if there is a game or concert in town!

 Day 5 from your 7 day New York itinerary includes Uptown Manhattan!
 Harlem, Washington Heights, and the Bronx all have so much culture and beauty to offer.
 History, sports, walking trails, and various types of food are all available here.
 To start, Harlem begins right at the tip of Central Park.
 A tip from us to you is to stay on the West side of Harlem when you are unfamiliar with the area.
 The East side is a little rougher.
-Some spots in Harlem that we recommend you check out include the Studio Museum, Sylvia’s, and Red Rooster.
-A little further uptown in Washington Heights you will find a little more nature along the Hudson River.
+Further uptown in Washington Heights you will find more nature and green space along the Hudson River.
 There is a great path that runs along the entire West side where you will find people running, biking, roller blading, etc. You can also sit along the water and enjoy the view.

 Along with more great restaurants, Washington Heights is only a bridge away from Yankee Stadium.
 If you visit during baseball season be sure to catch a game!
 It’s even fun if you aren’t a huge baseball fan.
 Even further up in the Bronx you will find Little Italy, the Bronx Zoo, and New York’s Botanical Garden.
 Each one is so different it may be hard to pick which attraction to visit, but they will definitely all leave you with great memories.